discordjs/discord.js/docs/examples.rst

 Sending files
 -----------------

-The process of sending file is similar to how you send messages.
+The process of sending files is similar to how you send messages.

 The first parameter takes an `Channel Resolvable`_ or `User Resolvable`_.
-The User Resolvable sends the file as an DM, and the Channel Resolvable to a text channel.
+The User Resolvable will send the file as a DM, and the Channel Resolvable will send the file to a text channel.

 The next parameter is a `File Resolvable`_.

 The third parameter lets you name your file.
 This is optional.

-The fourth paramter lets you add a message.
+The fourth parameter lets you add a message.
 This is optional.

-The last paramtere is a callback.
+The last parameter is a callback.
 It takes an error and a `Message`_ object.

 URL
 ~~~~~~~~~~~~~~~~